 It’s a subscription-based SaaS company that provides its transportation customers with on-the-go vehicle asset management software to ensure their fleets don’t disappear.
 Sure, there’s lots of competition in this field, but it appears to be growing, and that’s all that matters.

-In fiscal 2019, Mix expects to generate revenue of $144 million, 87% of which is recurring subscription revenue, the best kind of revenue.
-On the bottom line, it expects adjusted EBITDA of at least $42 million or 29% of sales.
+In fiscal 2020, analysts, on average, expect Mix to generate revenue of $151.7 million, most of which is recurring subscription revenue, the best kind of revenue.
+On the bottom line, it’s expected to report EPS of 15 cents.

 Russia: Qiwi PLC (QIWI)